PigmanBruh/grub-mineshaft-theme/README.md

 # grub-mineshaft-theme

-This is yet another Minecraft-Themed GRUB theme, but despite i'm using [Mine-Imator](https://www.mineimator.com/) to make the backgrounds, it barely resembles Minecraft style because i used a photo-realistic texture packs
+This is yet another Minecraft-Themed GRUB theme, but despite i'm using [Mine-Imator](https://www.mineimator.com/) to make the backgrounds, it barely resembles Minecraft style because i'm using photo-realistic texture packs

 ## Installation